RuhaabS/dolby-devops-ruhaab_sheikh/README.md

 ## Things I would do differently

 Scan functions can be fairly slow and take time to sequentially read each individual entry.
-To combat this I would add a Global Secondary Index to allow me to run a query function instead.
+To combat this I would add a Global Secondary Index to allow me to run a query function instead which is much quicker in comparison.